-2 HEDIS® is a registered trademark of the National Committee for Quality Assurance (NCQA).
-HEDIS is a source for data contained in the California Health Care Quality Report Cards obtained from Quality Compass®2019 and is used with the permission of the National Committee for Quality Assurance (NCQA).
-Quality Compass 2019 includes certain CAHPS data.
-Any data display, analysis, interpretation, or conclusion based on these data is solely that of the authors, and NCQA specifically disclaims responsibility for any such display, analysis, interpretation, or conclusion.
-Quality Compass is a registered trademark of NCQA methodologies for the Health Plan Report Card for both HEDIS clinical and CAHPS patient experience data and the Medical Group Report Card clinical data.
+CDII conducts a multi-stakeholder process to determine the scoring methodology.
+Beginning with the 2013 Edition of the Report Cards, OPA and now CDII have enhanced the partnership with IHA's AMP programs.
+IHA's Technical Measurement Committee (TMC) serves as the primary advisory body to OPA regarding methodologies for the Health Plan Report Card for both HEDIS clinical and CAHPS patient experience data and the Medical Group Report Card clinical data.
 Comprised of representatives from health plans, medical groups, and health care purchaser organizations, TMC members are well-versed in issues of health care quality and patient experience measurement, data collection and public reporting.
-OPA's Health Care Quality Report Cards are a standing item at the TMC meetings.
+CDII's Health Care Quality Report Cards are a standing item at the TMC meetings.